-We hope you and your family in good health.
-A few months ago, who could have predicted that the world would be united in a common effort to defeat the novel coronavirus (COVID-19).
+We hope you and your family are in good health.
+Just a year ago, who could have predicted that the world would be united in a common effort to defeat the novel coronavirus (COVID-19).
 The loss of life, feelings of isolation, anxiety and loneliness combine with concerns about health and fears of economic uncertainty.
 As the struggle continues, a total commitment to the health and safety of our patients and community remains our top priority.
 In recognition of the COVID-19 (coronavirus) pandemic, we realize our patients have questions.
 Every effort we have in place is to ensure the safety of our patients and staff.

 Symptoms of coronavirus are reported as flu-like, with varying degrees of severity.
 Individuals who are elderly and/or immunocompromised appear to be the most at risk of a severe infection.
 To ensure your health and safety, and the health and safety of everyone at our practice, please reschedule your appointment if you or a member of your household have a fever, sore throat, cough, difficulty breathing, body aches, and/or other flu-like symptoms, or if you may have been exposed to someone with COVID-19.
 If you have symptoms or are concerned you may have been exposed, please contact your primary care provider.

 As dedicated health care professionals, we remain as diligent as ever in protecting the health and safety of our patients and staff.
 The office employs daily staff screening and temperature checks.
 Our practice strictly adheres to CDC and OSHA standards for infection control by utilizing proper hand washing techniques, wearing personal protective gear, using hospital-grade disinfectants, practicing the latest sterilization protocols, utilizing single-use disposable materials, employing environmental controls, and more.